-- Week 13, Chapters 1, 2 and 3
+- Week 13, Chapters 1 and 2

-- Week 14, Chapters 4, 5, and 6
+- Week 14, Chapters 3 and 4

-- Week 15, Chapter 12 + each student may select a chapter of choice between chapters 6 and 12
+- Week 15, Chapter 5

 - o Thursday: ROUND TABLE FIVE

 WEEK 16 Conclusions

 UNIVERSITY AND COURSE POLICIES

 ABSENCES AND MAKE-UP ASSIGNMENTS

 - Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies, which can be found at: ufl.edu/ugrad/current/regulations/info/attendance.aspx - Absences.
 Attendance is recorded in class and appears on Canvas in your Gradebook.
 It is 10% of your grade.
 If you have a medical or scholastic excuse (with note or letter), please see me and I will remove the absence from your Gradebook. - Make-up assignments will not be allowed without a scholastic, medical, or other approved excuse.